Need help? Here’s a rundown of our support:

 According to multiple studies, more than 80% of mothers with children experiencing homelessness had been in domestic violence situations, Additionally, according to the U.S. Department of Health and Human Services, every year 1.2 million children under 6 years old experience homelessness in the United States.
 When parents with children experience homelessness, the child suffers as well.

-The Second Story for Young Mothers program provides housing, counseling and training to homeless women age 16 to 24 who are pregnant or have young children.
-We put an emphasis on parenting skills, completing an education, job readiness, and basic self-sufficiency so that young women will be able to support themselves and their children, breaking the cycle of poverty, abuse, or homelessness.
+Second Story for Young Mothers provides housing, counseling and training to homeless women age 16 to 24 who are pregnant or have young children.
+We put an emphasis on parenting skills, completing an education, job readiness, and basic self-sufficiency so that young women will be able to support themselves and their children — breaking the cycle of poverty, abuse, or homelessness.

-In this program, homeless, pregnant, and parenting young women between the ages of 18 and 22 live independently in townhomes for up to 18 months and receive comprehensive services and support to help them on their road to independence.
+18-22 year old pregnant and parenting young women experiencing homelessness live independently in town-homes for up to 18 months and receive comprehensive counseling and other services to help meet their basic needs and life skills support to help them on their road to independence.

 While not eligible to live in our housing.
 16-24 year olds experiencing homelessness can receive free counseling and support from the program including help with budgeting, participation in life skills and parenting education, nutrition and employment groups, and other help meeting their basic needs.
 All of this support is completely free.